farbcodegmbh/laravel-stateful-resources/docs/pages/basic-usage.md

 ## Built-in States

-The package comes with three built-in states defined in the `Variant` enum:
+The package comes with three built-in states defined in the `State` enum:

 -   **`Full`** - For all available attributes
 -   **`Table`** - For attributes suitable for table/listing views